Course Content and Outcome Guide for BMZA 110

 - Special Fee:

 Course DescriptionIntroduces various types of nutrients, the basic principles of nutrition as applied to exotic animals, principles of diet formulation, and important nutritionally caused diseases.
 Explores nutritional needs of orphaned animals, geriatric animals and nutrient requirements across taxa.
 Department permission required.
+Prerequisites: MTH 65 and (CH 100 or 104).
 Audit available.

 Intended Outcomes for the course